- Faculty & Staff

-A: The University will not notify your parents regarding the charges, the hearing, outcome or any other aspect of your sexual assault complaint.
+A: The University will not notify parents regarding the charges, the hearing, outcome, or any other aspect of a sexual assault complaint without permission.

 Q: Will I have to see, speak to, or answer questions from the accused student during the hearing process?